holoviz/geoviews/doc/index.rst

     conda install -c pyviz geoviews

-Alternatively you can also install the geoviews-core package, which only installs the minimal dependencies required to run geoviews::
+Alternatively you can install the geoviews-core package, which only installs the minimal dependencies required to run geoviews::

     conda install -c pyviz geoviews-core